BatuCanGD/SorcererShowdown/README.md

 SorcererShowdown/
 ├── CMakeLists.txt
 ├── json.hpp                  <- auto-downloaded if missing
-├── characters.json           ┌ optional, copied to build directory
+├── characters.json          ┐
-├── cursedtools.json        ──├ optional, copied to build directory
+├── cursedtools.json         ┼─> optional, copied to build directory
-├── domains.json              └ optional, copied to build directory
+├── domains.json             ┘
 └── code/
     ├── header/               <- all #includes are relative to this folder └── source/               <- all .cpp files here are compiled automatically